 Is a term generally used when a body/bodies cannot, for various reasons, be identified.
 It can refer to a single grave or a mass grave containing 100’s of bodies.
-The purpose of this page is to provide an introduction to such graves – and associated memorials – and in the process of doing so, remind ourselves of their great sacrifices in times of conflict. note; from the beginning of this project, it’s always been a policy of mine to record the images of a small number of such graves in each war cemetery.
+The purpose of this page is to provide an introduction to such graves – and associated memorials – and in the process of doing so, remind ourselves of their great sacrifices in times of conflict.
+From the beginning of this project, it’s always been a policy of mine to record the images of a small number of such graves in each war cemetery.
 Resulting from conflict in both WW1 and WW2: We have over 200,000 military graves which are of unidentified individuals.